srom23/baseconverter/README.md

 ## Getting Started

+1. base.sol deploy to any Blockchain
+2. index.html to intrect with the contract on frontend

 To use this application, you'll need to have the MetaMask browser extension installed.
 Make sure you're connected to an Ethereum wallet through MetaMask.

 ### Installation